akprodromou/akprodromou.github.io/README.md

 # Antonis' Portfolio

-Welcome to my portfolio repository!
+Hi and welcome to my portfolio repository!

-This repository contains the source code for my GitHub Pages portfolio site:
+In it, I've stored the source code for my GitHub Pages portfolio site:
 [Visit the live site → akprodromou.github.io](https://akprodromou.github.io/)

 ---

 ## What You'll Find Here

-This portfolio showcases my work across:
+This portfolio showcases my work in:
-- **Data Analysis** using Python, R, SQL, and Machine Learning
+- **Data Analysis** using Python, R and SQL
 - **Data Visualization** with D3.js, Plotly, and Tableau
-- **Web Development** a project for Task Management
+- **Web Development** for a Task Management project

-The live site includes:
-- A portfolio page linking to all featured projects
-- Individual project pages with summaries and visualizations
+The live site includes pages linking to all featured projects, with explanations on the code and the methods I used.

 ---